 Modeling is an incredible scientific tool, particularly when the concepts are too large to be held in your hand.
 To create this model of Earth’s spheres, you’ll need the following:

-- a gallon-size plastic baggie (if you are planning to keep and observe your Earth system bag for a while, you’ll want to get the sturdy, name-brand bags).
+- a gallon-size ziptop baggie (If you are planning to keep and observe your Earth system bag for a while, you’ll want to get the sturdy, name-brand bags).

 - several small plants from outside, or houseplants

 First, fill the bottom of the bag with soil.
-Your system will be more interesting if you have collected soil from outside, but depending on what it is like outdoors, this may not be an option for you.
+Your system will be more interesting if you have collected soil from outside if possible.
 In my example, I’m using potting soil, as the snow is preventing me from digging up anything outside!

 Once you have your soil, you can plant your plants!
 Again, you’ll have more interesting and realistic results if you’re able to find some plants outside.
 Weeds work great!
 If the weather is preventing you from doing so, then houseplants will work.
-I’ve used spider plants in my example, and trimmed them down a bit to fit in the bag.
+I’ve used spider plants in my example.
+I trimmed them down a bit to fit in the bag.

 Finally, close up the bag.
 You do not need to push the air out before you seal it up, in fact, it is better not to.
 If you want to be sure that your bag stays sealed, tape the top with a sturdy tape like masking tape or duct tape.